Horse: Domestication and history

 Domestication of the horse most likely took place in central Asia prior to 3500 BCE.
 Two major sources of information are used to determine where and when the horse was first domesticated and how the domesticated horse spread around the world.
 The first source is based on palaeological and archaeological discoveries; the second source is a comparison of DNA obtained from modern horses to that from bones and teeth of ancient horse remains.

 The earliest archaeological evidence for attempted domestication of the horse comes from sites in the Western Eurasian Steppes, particularly the lower Volga-Don region, dating to approximately 4000–3500 BCE.
 However the horses domesticated at the Botai culture in Kazakhstan were Przewalski's horses and not the ancestors of modern horses.

 By 3000 BCE, the horse was completely domesticated, and by 2000 BCE, there was a sharp increase in the number of horse bones found in human settlements in northwestern Europe, indicating the spread of domesticated horses throughout the continent.
 The most recent, but most irrefutable evidence of domestication comes from sites where horse remains were interred with chariots in graves of the Indo-European Sintashta and Petrovka cultures c.
 2100 BCE.

 The genetic makeup of modern domesticated horses all carry the DOM2 gene, which first emerged in West Eurasia towards the end of the 3rd millennium BCE.
 However, the DOM2 had limited genetic influence of wild type genes during this period.
 The rapid spread of DOM2 occurred around 2200 BCE, coinciding with the Sintashta culture and development of spoke-wheeled chariots.
-This demonstrates that certain adaptations were strongly selected due to riding, and that equestrian material culture that spread with the horse itself.
+This demonstrates that certain adaptations were strongly selected due to riding, and the equestrian material culture that spread with the horse itself.